joejcollins/rhapsody-angel/queens/2019-georgia.md

 ## 11 F
 ## 2019 Queen Marked

+2020-06-13 Saw eggs, grubs and the queen.
+There is lots of brood waiting to come out and plenty of honey.

 2020-06-07 Saw eggs, grubs and the queen.

 2020-06-02 Saw eggs and the queen.
 No signs of swarming.